shaack/cm-chessboard/README.md

         cssClass: "default",
         showCoordinates: true, // show ranks and files
         showBorder: false, // display a border around the board
-        aspectRatio: 0.9 // height/width.
+        aspectRatio: 1 // height/width.
 Set to null, if you want to define it only in the css.
     },
     responsive: false, // resizes the board on window resize, if true
     animationDuration: 300, // pieces animation duration in milliseconds
     moveInputMode: MOVE_INPUT_MODE.viewOnly, // set to MOVE_INPUT_MODE.dragPiece or MOVE_INPUT_MODE.dragMarker for interactive movement
     sprite: {
-        url: "./assets/images/chessboard-sprite.svg", // pieces and markers are stored as svg in the sprite
+        url: "./assets/images/chessboard-sprite-staunty.svg", // pieces and markers are stored as svg sprite
-        grid: 40 // the sprite is tiled with one piece every 40px }
+        size: 40 // the sprite size, defaults to 40x40px
+    }
 }
 ```